 Q.) Does the financing of a business asset purchased change how the asset is depreciated or expensed?

 Q.) Can I deduct the medical expenses incurred by my family and me during the year?

 A.) An itemized deduction is allowed for non-reimbursed medical expenses paid during the year for the medical care of the taxpayer, the taxpayer's spouse and the taxpayer's dependents to the extent that such expenses exceed 7.5% of the taxpayer's adjusted gross income.
-For years beginning after December 31, 2012, you may deduct only the amount by which your total medical expenses exceed 10% of your adjusted gross income.
 These expenses are reported on Schedule A, Itemized Deductions, Form 1040.
 Those taxpayers claiming the standard deduction cannot deduct non-reimbursed medical expenses on their form 1040.